The Art of Asset Allocation

 Mistake #6 – Doing a Backdoor Roth with Money in an IRA

-One mistake we often see is someone funding a backdoor Roth IRA while concurrently having pre-tax dollars in other IRA accounts.
+One mistake we often see is someone funding a Backdoor Roth IRA while concurrently having pre-tax dollars in other IRA accounts.
 The reason this is a problem is that the IRS looks at all accounts.
 And due to the “Pro-rata Rule” treats them as one.
 You cannot simply just choose to move after-tax dollars into a Roth IRA.

 You have to calculate the amount of money that can be moved into a Roth without paying taxes by dividing the amount of after-tax dollars by the total amount of money in all your IRA accounts.